Frequently Asked Questions

 Refills are available in-store only.
 Bottles must be clean and completely dry for us to refill your bottles.
 We suggest washing your bottles upside-down in a dishwasher and then allowing them to drip dry, stopper removed; bottles are also easily cleaned by running hot, soapy water through the bottles until the water runs clear, and then allowing them to dry completely.
 We can reuse your clean stoppers or provide you with a new cork and we will relabel your bottles; refills do not have to be the originally purchased flavor.
 Per state food laws, we do not reuse any bottles for regularly sold products and are only able to reuse bottles for customers requesting refills with their previously purchased (clean/dry) bottles.

-Sign up for our newsletter and receive exclusive free shipping promotions, coupons, and many other discounts on our website.
+Sign up for our email newsletter or VIP texting list to receive exclusive free shipping promotions, coupons, and many other discounts on our website.
 Also, please note that only ONE discount code can be applied per order.
 Discount codes cannot be combined.

 From all over the world!
 We are proud to “follow the crush” and to carry the freshest extra virgin olive oils available!
 We change our line-up of delicate to robust oils every 6-8 months and feature oils from South America, Australia, Europe and California.
 Our infused oils are imported and infused in California.
 Our butternut squash seed and delicata squash seed oils are from Geneva, New York!